AeonDigital/Shell-MSE-Main-Module/doc/05 Function Manual.md

 &nbsp;

-## The Synopsys Section
+## The Synopsis Section

-In the first line of the document you MUST declare the _Synopsys_ header.
+In the first line of the document you MUST declare the _Synopsis_ header.
 This section is used to provide a brief introduction to the function.
 This text should not be much longer than one or two lines.